Image of research worker at the lab

 Technical Platform

-The chemical proteomics target identification platform based on photoprobes involves key steps like probe design, synthesis, activity assessment, labeling, protein enrichment, and data analysis.
-Non-covalent small molecule drugs, including synthetics, herbal compounds, naturals, and metabolites, can be modified into photoreactive probes.
-These probes, upon binding to targets within cells, form stable covalent interactions, enabling selective enrichment and identification of low-abundance target proteins.
-Combined with various experimental setups, this approach provides comprehensive quantification of target proteins, elucidates mechanisms, discovers new targets, and enhances drug development with richer insights.
+The chemical proteomics target identification platform based on photoaffinity probes involves several key steps, including probe design, synthesis, activity assessment, labeling, protein enrichment, and data analysis.
+Non-covalent small molecule drugs, such as synthetic compounds, herbal extracts, natural products, and metabolites, can be modified into photoaffinity probes.
+Once these probes bind to their targets within cells, they form stable covalent interactions, allowing for the selective enrichment and identification of low-abundance target proteins.

 微信图片_20240329172003